 Students should submit the Graduate Division's Application for Qualifying Examination form (available at https://graduatedivision.ucmerced.edu/faculty-staff-resources/forms-publications), with all committee members' signatures, at least one month prior to the completion of the Qualifying Exam.
+Signatures should be obtained from the rotating QE committee, whose membership is determined by the department the previous spring (see pg.
+13).
 In the event that the student does not pass their qualifying examinations in the December of his or her third year, he/she may retake them one time at the end of the following spring semester.